-Cash Match - A new source of unrestricted funds or restricted funds dedicated toward a particular capital assets project.
+Cash Match - A cash match is a new source of unrestricted funds or restricted funds dedicated toward a particular capital assets project.

 CEQA (see California Environmental Quality Act)

 Climate Change - Any long term change in average climate conditions in a place or region, whether due to natural causes or the result of human activity.